ItsCodeRed/RedUtils/README.md

 ## Notes

+- Bot name, description, etc, is configured by `Bot.cfg`
-- Bot behavior is controlled by `CSharpBot/Bot/Bot.cs`
+- Bot strategy is controlled by `Bot/Bot.cs`
-- Bot appearance is controlled by `PythonAgent/appearance.cfg`
+- Bot appearance is controlled by `Loadouts/loadout_generator.py`
 - See the [wiki](https://github.com/RLBot/RLBotCSharpExample/wiki) for tips to improve your programming experience.
 - If you'd like to keep up with bot strategies and bot tournaments, join our [Discord server](https://discord.gg/q9pbsWz).
 It's the heart of the RLBot community!